The 2026 BYD Atto 1 is Australia’s cheapest electric car, starting from $23,990. See price, range, specs and release date.

 2026 BYD Atto 2 small SUV: price, specs and release date in Australia

-The 2026 BYD Atto 2 small SUV will provide a crucial new entry point for the Chinese carmaker as it expands its range and continues its quest to become one of the biggest-selling auto brands in Australia.
+The 2026 BYD Atto 2 small SUV arrives alongside the brand's Atto 1 small car, which is now the country's cheapest electric car and is on sale from $23,990 plus on-road costs.
+The pair represent a two-prong attack on the affordable end of the electric vehicle market as BYD expands its range and continues its quest to become one of the biggest-selling auto brands in Australia.

-It’s still chasing Tesla for bragging rights as the number-one EV brand, but BYD is building momentum with more than 15,000 combined battery-electric and plug-in hybrid electric vehicle (PHEV) sales in the first five months of 2025, led by the BYD Shark 6 ute and Sealion 6 and Sealion 7 medium SUVs.
+BYD has seen sales growth of over 140 per cent year to date, with 41,882 combined battery-electric and plug-in hybrid electric vehicle (PHEV) sales in the first ten months of 2025, led by the BYD Shark 6 ute and Sealion 6 and Sealion 7 medium SUVs.

-Moving from an independent importer to a full factory-backed operation in Australia (starting July 1), BYD is now preparing to bookend its SUV range with the all-new battery-electric Atto 2 due later this year and the plug-in hybrid Sealion 8 large three-row family SUV arriving early in 2026.
+Having moved from an independent importer to a full factory-backed operation in Australia, BYD is bookending its SUV range with the all-new battery-electric Atto 2 due later this year and the plug-in hybrid Sealion 8 large three-row family SUV arriving early in 2026.

-More: Search and compare electric cars on sale today in Australia
+More: Research and compare electric cars on sale today in Australia

 How much will the BYD Atto 2 cost in Australia?